 - Provide the needed documents for all implementations and activities on site.

 From these multiple tasks, we realize how complicated the coordinator’s job is.
 Utilize the benefits of technology and try PlanRadar now for 30 days free of charge to find the solution for this interference.
 After highlighting the tasks assigned to a construction coordinator, we will take a closer look at the different management roles within a project.
 Find out in this article how to manage these roles to provide a unified and productive team.

-The Construction manager is the key figure of the construction project team and the first responsible stakeholder of the site.
+The construction manager is the key figure of the construction project team and the first responsible stakeholder of the site.
 They need to coordinate between all the project teams and members to assure that the project is running according to the existing budget and timeline.
 Hiring a construction manager for your project represents an important milestone in your construction phase.
 Both owner and construction managers must understand the job duties well, so each party will know their duties and rights.
-Find next, the main construction managers roles and responsibilities in the project.
+Here are the main construction managers’ roles and responsibilities in the project:

 - Prepare and supervise all the needed documents properly throughout the project life cycle until the project closeout.

-- Coordinate with the project management team to formulate the most cost-effective plans and implement the execution of this plan afterward.
+- Coordinate with the project management team to formulate the most cost-effective plans and implement the execution of this plan afterwards.